kodackx/hearth_and_kin/README.md

 - AI Integration: This application uses OpenAI's API to integrate AI capabilities.
 - Environment Variables: This application uses dotenv to manage environment variables.

+## AI Agent Orchestration and Models

+- This application uses Langgraph to orchestrate the AI agents.
+- Separate AI bots are use to handle different aspects of storytelling such as: narrating, character creation, and worldbuilding.
+- Different models can be used for each bot, options include: GPT-4, Claude 3 Opus, and Llama3 (served through Groq).

 ## Code Structure

 The main application is created as a FastAPI object.
 The application is configured to use a SQLite database located at 'db/test.db'.